jraynolds/Glimmer-and-Gloom/README.md

 - Open the unzipped folder, click the Windows Explorer location bar, type 'cmd' and press enter
 - Type `pip install -r requirements.txt` in the resulting window and press enter
 - Arrange your Glimmer and Gloom game to the left side of your screen
+- Make sure the global variable `DEBUG_MODE` in `bot.py` is set to `True`.
+You can change it to False if everything is working fine; otherwise it'll give you valuable diagnostic information.
 - Type `python bot.py` in that same cmd window and press enter
 - It should work!
 - Start a new game and do it again from `python bot.py`!